dart-lang/i18n/pkgs/intl4x/README.md

 * Wraps around [ICU4X](https://github.com/unicode-org/icu4x) on native or web platforms.
 * Wraps around the built-in browser functionalities on the web.
-    * Select which locales you want to use the browser for through an `EcmaPolicy`.
+    * Select which locales you want to use the browser for through an ``.

 ## Example